 When it is safe to gather together: We will meet on Sunday mornings at 10:30 AM.
 Services will be led by our Minister on two Sundays each month.
 A guest minister or other speaker will fill the pulpit on the remaining Sundays.
 Services continue throughout the Cape’s busy summer season.

-Order of Service.
-Our regular Sunday service is progressive in content but comfortably traditional in style.
+Order of Service: Our regular Sunday service is progressive in content but comfortably traditional in style.
 We gather to a musical prelude and are welcomed with an introduction and announcements, then Light the Chalice, the symbol of Unitarian Universalism.
-We listen to and respond to readings; sing hymns together; pray and meditate; and listen to anthems by our choir and our minister’s sermon of the week.
+We listen to and respond to readings; sing hymns together; pray and meditate, and listen to anthems by our choir and our minister’s sermon of the week.
 There is an offering and final hymn.
-The service runs about an hour.
+The service runs for about an hour.

-The Choir.
-Our group currently consists of 10 to 15 members and friends of the Meeting House.
+The Choir: Our group currently consists of 8 –10 members and friends of the Meeting House.
 No experience is necessary; anyone who likes to sing is welcome to join.
 The Choir normally rehearses each Sunday at 9AM and sings at the service three of the four Sundays each month.
 Come and join us!